barharush9/TInkercad-Simon-Say-Game/README.md

 ## Author

-Developed by [Your Name] as part of a Tinkercad project.
+Developed by Bar Harush , Matan katanson , Tomer Edelsberg  as part of a Tinkercad project.